HannahWorld/Market-Analysis-Report-for-National-Clothing-Chain/README.md

   ![Average Sales vs. Average Income image](https://github.com/HannahWorld/Market-Analysis-Report-for-National-Clothing-Chain/blob/main/Average%20sales_Average%20income%20image.jpg)

-* According to statistical analysis, there is a strong negative linear relationship between **customer rating** and **return rate** so focus on advertising products with medium to high customer ratings.
+* According to statistical analysis, there is a strong negative linear relationship between **customer rating** and **return rate**.
+Focus on advertising products with medium to high customer ratings as the the higher the customer ratings are, the lower the return rates will be.

   ![Average Rating vs. Return Rate image](https://github.com/HannahWorld/Market-Analysis-Report-for-National-Clothing-Chain/blob/main/Customer%20Rating_Return%20Rate%20image.jpg)